ethical-se/ese-practices/ESE-FAQ.md

 * How does ESE relate to and use existing documentation templates such as arc42?
   * *Answer:* It is complementary and extends what is already there.
 Detailed information is work in progress (see Future Work information).

 * There are many regulations in countries and organizations, compliance management often is in place.
 Why is value-based systems/software engineering still needed?
-What does ESE differently.
+What does ESE differently?
   * *Answer:* Values can be brought forward by any stakeholder (group); both positive and negative ones exist, with the aim to promote responsible behavior (in contrast to just following rules).
 ESE pushes ethical thinking and designing into the developer mainstream, practitioners no longer have to pull it from the literature or online resources.

 * What is in the method engineering backlog?